till213/SkyDolly/manual/en/intro.md

   SD --> |Store| LB
   LB --> |Restore| SD
 ```

-## Logbook
-Sky Dolly automatically stores each recorded flight in its logbook.
-No need to save and load separate files.
-In fact, the logbook is based on a database (an SQLite file-based database, to be specific) which allows to easily search and filter the recorded flights, by criteria such as the engine type (for instance jet, piston or turboprop), recording date, flight duration or destination (or even a combination thereof).

-Logbook entries are called a *flight*.
-Each *flight* stores:

-- Initial flight conditions such as visibility, pitot icing and temperature (for information purposes)
-- Optional title and description
-- Start of recording timestamp (real-world time)
-- Start of flight (simulation time, both local and zulu times)

 ## Formation Flights
 Each *flight* has at least one recorded *aircraft*.
 However a flight may have *multiple* recorded aircraft which are then replayed all together - a *formation* flight.